ChinmayJoshi1412/ChinmayJoshi1412/README.md

-### Hi there, I am a pre-final year student at Vellore Institute of Technology, Bhopal pursing my Bachelor's in Computer Science and Engineering.
+### Hi there, I am a final year student at Vellore Institute of Technology, Bhopal pursing my Bachelor's in Computer Science and Engineering.
 I am an Android Developer proficient in technologies such as Android SDK and Flutter SDK.

 <!--